Since January 2007 NJ grounds for divorce have included "irreconcilable differences.”

 Pretty much anything.

-What is interesting is that prior to the irreconcilable differences law, although there were quite a few different NJ grounds for divorce, most divorce lawyers, including me, filed most of our divorce complaints based upon "extreme cruelty.”
+What is interesting is that prior to the irreconcilable differences law, although there were quite a few different NJ grounds for divorce (CLICK HERE TO READ ABOUT ALL NJ GROUNDS FOR DIVORCE,) most divorce lawyers, including me, filed most of our divorce complaints based upon "extreme cruelty.”

 What exactly is extreme cruelty?
 Well… pretty much anything.